SurniaUlula/wpsso-um/README.md

 * **New Features**
 	* *None*
 * **Improvements**
-	* Added a 'plugin' field to the plugin update data for WordPress v4.2.
+	* Added a 'plugin' attribute to the plugin update data for WordPress v4.2.
 * **Bugfixes**
 	* *None*